 Old Testament Reading: Wisdom 2:1,12-22 (Deutero-canonical book)

 Meditation: What can hold us back from doing the will of God?
-Fear, especially the fear of death, can easily rob us of courage and the will to do what we know is right.
-Jesus met opposition and the threat of death with grace and determination to accomplish his Father’s will.
+Fear, especially the fear of death and the fear of losing the approval of others, can easily rob us of courage and the will to do what we know is right.
+Jesus met opposition and the threat of death with grace and determination to accomplish his Father's will.
 Jesus knew that his mission, his purpose in life, would entail sacrifice and suffering and culminate with death on the cross.
 But that would not be the end.
-His “hour” would crush defeat with victory, condemnation with pardon and freedom, and death with glory and everlasting life.
-He willingly suffered and went to the cross for our sake, to redeem us from sin and to restore our relationship with God the Father.
+His "hour" would crush defeat with victory over sin and Satan, condemnation with pardon and freedom, and death with glory and everlasting life.
+He willingly suffered for our sake and embraced the cross to redeem us from sin and to restore us to new life and friendship with God our Father.

 "Eternal God, who are the light of the minds that know you, the joy of the hearts that love you, and the strength of the wills that serve you; grant us so to know you, that we may truly love you, and so to love you that we may fully serve you, whom to serve is perfect freedom, in Jesus Christ our Lord."
 (Prayer of Saint Augustine)

 17 When the righteous cry for help, the LORD hears,

 and delivers them out of all their troubles.

 18 The LORD is near to the brokenhearted, and saves the crushed in spirit.